farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

 ```

 #### **2. Load the raw sales data**
-Here is a glimpse of how raw data looks like:
+Here is a glimpse of how the original sales data looks like:

 ```r
 frj<-read.csv("~/Documents/Codes/Pricing_Project/Data/csv-data/frozenjuice/wfrj.csv")